MattWhite3194/TheGreenMonogame/README.md

 ![alt text](Vestige/VestigeProgressPhotos/Cover.png?raw=true)

 ## About
-Vestige is a 2D sandbox game where players can build, fight, and explore a fully destructable, procedurally generated tile world.
+Vestige is a 2D sandbox game where players can build, fight, and explore a fully destructable, procedurally/randomly generated tile world.

 ## Technical
 Vestige was built using the open-source Monogame framework, which is a reimplementation of Microsoft's XNA game framework.